 As well as turning to the languages of science and religion in an attempt to convey their message, several of the poems also made use of languages other than English.
-The poems in this collection included only one complete translation, '暮冬时节将军山行' by Huang Fan that was translated from Chinese into English as 'A Trip to Mount General in Late Winter' by Lei Yanni.
-The other poems that used a language other than English interspersed the text with words from that language, such as the use of Spanish by Leo Boix in Villanelle (Un Paisaje)' or 'Stotterin inta Anthropocene' by Christine De Luca, which was written entirely in the Shetlandic dialect, with the reader not presented with a translation, but rather a glossary of terms (for example, that the word 'glunsh' means to 'swallow greedily').
-What was particularly interesting about these poems was that the author had clearly chosen to write sections of the poem in a language other than English as it enabled them to more fully express what it was that they meant to say about climate change.
+The poems in this collection included only one complete translation, "暮冬时节将军山行" by Huang Fan, which was translated from Chinese into English as "A Trip to Mount General in Late Winter" by Lei Yanni.
+The other poems that used a language other than English interspersed the text with words from that language, such as the use of Spanish by Leo Boix in "Villanelle (Un Paisaje)" or "Stotterin inta Anthropocene"